Switching Car Insurance After an Accident

 Tell your insurer about the accident immediately

-Always inform your insurer about an accident immediately, regardless of its severity.
-Failing to do so could give your insurance company a reason to deny coverage under your policy.
+Inform your insurer about the accident immediately, regardless of severity.
+Failing to report an accident within 24 to 48 hours could give your insurance company grounds to deny coverage under your policy.
+State Farm and GEICO both require accident reporting within 24 hours, while Progressive allows 48 hours.

 2. 2